rubixchain/learn/docs/validator-resources/setup-validator.md

 ## Setting Up a Validator Node in Subnet

 Ensure you are on the correct subnet by verifying the **swarm key fingerprint** in your node logs.
-(A subnet runs in `localnet` mode with a custom `localnetswarm.key` — see [Set Up Your Subnet](../developer-guides/setup/subnet.md).)
+(A subnet runs in `localnet` mode with a custom `localnetswarm.key`; see [Set Up Your Subnet](../developer-guides/setup/subnet.md).)

 ![swarm-fingerprint](/img/swarm-fingerprint.png)

-In mainnet, the quorum is randomly picked.
+In mainnet, the quorum is determined by the network.
 In a subnet, you choose and define the set of validators that make up the quorum.
 Each validator in the set must already be set up as a validator node:

 - Running of Node
 - Creation of DID